alkabil-audio/alkabil.site/DOCUMENTATION.md

 ## 6. Changelog

 Dates are the day the change was made (the rebuild began 2026-07-17).

+### 2026-07-19 — info page: each photo bound to its own section

+- Reworked the info split from *one text column beside one photo column* into **two row-pairs** (`info-r1` / `info-r2`): each text block sits in a row with its own photo.
+- **Desktop:** each photo now fills exactly its own row, so the seam between them lands where section 1 ends instead of at an arbitrary half.
+Opening a FAQ item grows row 2 only — **photo 2 resizes, photo 1 stays put** (previously both changed, since they split one shared column height). `row-gap: 0` keeps them flush despite the differing heights, and `object-fit: cover` + `min-height: 0` keep each one filling its frame as the window scales.
+- **Mobile:** now plain block flow in DOM order, so the reading order is `? → intro → photo 1 → SOME ANSWERS → FAQ → photo 2` — each section followed by
+  its own photo, rather than both photos landing at the bottom.
+- Added `.info-text.info-r1 { padding-bottom: 5rem }` as the single dial for
+  where the seam between the photos sits.
+- §1.17 updated: the row-pair diagram/markup, the four behaviours, the seam dial, mobile order, and how to add a third row.

 ### 2026-07-19 — info page rebuilt as one text/photos split